gabeklein/expressive-mvc/README.md

 While context is recommended to ensure isolation, you may want to assign just one controller for a particular purpose.
 Think concepts like Login, Settings, Routes, and interacting with outside APIs.

-> For instance, if ever used [react-router](https://github.com/ReactTraining/react-router), you'll know a root `<BrowserRouter>` is only needed for its Provider.
+> For instance, if ever used [react-router](https://github.com/ReactTraining/react-router), you'll know `<BrowserRouter>` is really only needed for its Provider.

 Here we introduce a new class of Model called `Singleton`.
-With it, we can create shared state without caring about hierarchy.
+With it, we can create shared state while ignoring placement.
 Hooks work exactly the same as on their `Model` counterparts, except under the hood they always retrieve a single, promoted instance.

 <br/>